kotcrab/ocr-reader/README.md

 ### Requirements
 - [Node.js](https://nodejs.org/en/) (v18 LTS recommended).
-- [Google Cloud](https://cloud.google.com/) account is required to use OCR features.
+- [Google Cloud](https://cloud.google.com/) account is required to OCR images.
-  - Must be either account with billing activated or a free trial account.
+  - Must be either an account with billing activated or in a trial period.
   - 1000 images per month can be processed for free, then $1.50 for each 1000 images, see [details](https://cloud.google.com/vision/pricing).
+  - Account is not required if you import OCR data created by someone else or if you just want to use the text hooker.
 - Optionally, [JPDB](https://jpdb.io/) SRS account for highlighting unknown words.

 ### Google Cloud Preparation